kelseyhightower/kubernetes-initializer-tutorial/docs/deploy-envoy-initializer.md

 ## Install

-The envoy proxy requires a [configuration file](https://lyft.github.io/envoy/docs/configuration/configuration.html) before it canbe used to forward trafic to other containers in a pod.
+The envoy proxy requires a [configuration file](https://lyft.github.io/envoy/docs/configuration/configuration.html) before it can be used to forward traffic to other containers in a pod.
 Store the default `envoy.json` configuration in a configmap:

 ```
 kubectl create configmap envoy --from-file envoy.json